AngelMancha/AngelMancha/README.md

 # Hi there! 👋

-I'm Angel Mancha, a third-year computer science engineering student with a true passion for software development and learning new technologies.
-What characterizes me most is my commitment, consistency, and willingness to improve myself every day and seek new opportunities to learn and grow in the field of software development.
-I am deeply familiar with working on projects in collaborative environments where I can work with others to find creative solutions to complex problems.
+I'm Angel Mancha, a third-year computer science engineering student with a true passion for software development.
+What characterizes me most is my commitment, consistency, and willingness to improve and seek new opportunities to learn and grow in the field of software development.
+I am deeply familiar with working on projects in collaborative environments to find creative solutions to complex problems.
 Welcome to my GitHub profile!

 ## 🚀 About Me